mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > The Emperor said, “Please tell me, Master, what the monument would look like.”

 This is a very nice person.
-Because the National Teacher wants to build up a seamless monument, [the Emperor asks,] “What is a seamless monument?”
-Would you tell me what kind of seamless you would want to have?
+Because the National Teacher wants to build a seamless monument, [the Emperor asks,] “What is a seamless monument?
+Would you tell me what kind of seamless monument you would want to have?”

 ##### 22:43